 There are many other expenses that crop up in our lives that we don’t see coming.
 Car repairs, washing machine breakdowns, new school uniform for a rapidly growing child.
 They sneak up on us and leave us feeling unprepared to deal with them.

-Ideally, for these scenarios, we would have a separate pot of cash.
+Ideally for these scenarios we would have a separate pot of cash.
 We call this a sinking fund.
 We take the projected cost of any repairs, replacements or general maintenance and make plans to have this money ready should it be needed.

 My husband and I have sinking funds for house maintenance, car repairs, car insurance payments, birthday, Christmas, holidays and probably more stuff that I’ve forgotten.
 We know that we want to spend money on these things in the future, so we are making plans now.

-How do I get an emergency fund?
+How to I get an emergency fund?

 If you’ve not got any sort of emergency fund then make it your number one priority.
-You can check out my article on How To Save Money Fast to get you started.
+You can check out my article on How To Save Money Fast to get you start.
 But you might want to be even more adventurous.

 Look around your home are there any things that you’ve been meaning to sell?
 Get them on eBay or Gumtree and put any cash you make into your emergency fund.

 You could attempt to do some overtime for a few weeks.
 A couple of extra hours a week will be big steps to getting to that first £1000 and a slice of financial security.
-Really think hard about any money making ideas and get started on them now.

 Where do I keep my emergency fund?